WindOfMind/Bondora.ConstructionEquipmentRental/readme.md

 Backend service (ConstructionEquipmentRental.Billing) contains handlers that process all input commands and generate invoices.

-Frontend service (ConstructionEquipmentRental.Service) receive requests from client app for getting an invoice and push commands to NServiceBus.
+Frontend service (ConstructionEquipmentRental.Service) receives requests from client app for an invoice and pushes commands to NServiceBus.
 Once the invoice is generated NServiceBus will send it to the frontend service.
-After that using SignalR hub the frontend service push the invoice to the client app.
+After that the frontend service pushes the invoice to the client app using the SignalR hub .

 Client app is Angular SPA with several components, services and a equipment state (NgRx).
 All equipment data is stored and operated via state and store that allow to keep the code as performant, consistent.